Daily Jobs › Fun 😂

 average working hours worldwide 2021 with everhour

-That’s why, there’s actually, 52.143 weeks in a year or 52 weeks and one day.
-On a leap year that becomes 52.286 weeks in a year or 52 weeks and two days.
+That’s why there are 52.143 weeks in a year, or 52 weeks and one day.
+In a leap year, that becomes 52.286 weeks in a year or 52 weeks and two days.
 So:

 1 Year = 52 weeks and 1 day